benmerckx/monsoon/README.md

 	'/blog' => Blog
 ]);

-// This will server /blog as index and /blog/item-title as detail
+// This will serve /blog as index and /blog/item-title as detail
 ```